Roter Kamm crater

 If you see this after your page is loaded completely, leafletJS files are missing.

 This crater is located in Sperrgebiet – a restricted area of Namibia reserved for diamond mining.
 Geologists noticed this structure in the 1960s, and meteoritic origin was proposed already in 1965 (1).
 Few people entered this remote part of Namib Desert – only in 1986 and 1987 further research took place and the impact origin of the Roter Kamm crater was confirmed.

 Researchers in the 1990s proposed that this meteorite fell approximately 3.7 million years ago.
 More recent research from 2008 shows different results (2) – laser argon dating shows that the impact took place some 4 – 5 million years ago, in Pliocene.

-It is estimated that crater is filled with at least 100 m thick layer of sand.
+It is estimated that the crater is filled with at least a 100 m thick layer of sand.
 Only in some sectors in the ridges is exposed bedrock.
-Roter Kamm crater is degraded but nevertheless it is one of the best visible impact craters in Earth.
+Roter Kamm crater is degraded but nevertheless, it is one of the best visible impact craters on Earth.